modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 For his PhD thesis, he developed debugging techniques for modelling and simulation formalisms by explicitly modelling their executor’s control flow using Statecharts.
-He is the main developer and maintainer of SCCD [1], a hybrid formalism that combines Statecharts with class diagrams.
+He is the main developer and maintainer of SCCD [https://msdl.uantwerpen.be/documentation/SCCD/](https://msdl.uantwerpen.be/documentation/SCCD/), a hybrid formalism that combines Statecharts with class diagrams.

-**[Hans Vangheluwe](https://www.uantwerpen.be/hans-vangheluwe)** is a Professor at the University of Antwerp (Belgium), an Adjunct Professor at McGill Univer- sity (Canada) and an Adjunct Professor at the National Univer- sity of Defense Technology (NUDT) in Changsha, China.
+**[Hans Vangheluwe](https://www.uantwerpen.be/hans-vangheluwe)** is a Professor at the University of Antwerp (Belgium), an Adjunct Professor at McGill University (Canada) and an Adjunct Professor at the National Univesity of Defense Technology (NUDT) in Changsha, China.
 He heads the Modelling, Simulation and Design (MSDL) research lab.
 In a variety of projects, often with industrial partners, he develops and applies the model-based theory and techniques